Asymptotic strictly pseudoconvex CR structure for asymptotically locally complex hyperbolic manifolds: The almost complex structure

 From the convergence of the local coframe $\{\eta_r,\eta^1_r,\ldots,\eta_r^{2n}\}$ to $\{\eta,\eta^1,\ldots,\eta^{2n}\}$ and of the local frame $\{\xi^r,\xi_1^r,\ldots,\xi_{2n}^r\}$ to $\{\xi,\xi_1,\ldots,\xi_{2n}\}$ in $\mathcal{C}^1$ topology, it follows that on $U$, $(\phi_r)_{r\geqslant 0}$ converges in $\mathcal{C}^1$ topology to

 Notice that this does not depend on the chosen radially parallel $J$-orthonormal frame, and $\phi_r\to \phi$ in $\mathcal{C}^1$ topology on $\dK$.
-Taking the limit as $r\to +\infty$ in Lemmas \ref{lem:almost_constact} and \ref{lem:bahaviour_phi_r} concludes the proof. \end{proof} \begin{dfn} The almost complex structure $J_H$ on $H$ is defined as the restriction of $\phi$ to $H$. \end{dfn}
+Taking the limit as $r\to +\infty$ in Lemmas \ref{lem:almost_constact} and \ref{lem:bahaviour_phi_r} concludes the proof. \end{proof} \begin{definition} The almost complex structure $J_H$ on $H$ is defined as the restriction of $\phi$ to $H$. \end{definition}